swiftbar/SwiftBar/README.md

 | toggleplugin | `name` or `plugin` plugin [name](#plugin-naming) | Toggle(enable\disable) plugin by name | `swiftbar://toggleplugin?name=myplugin` |
 | addplugin | `src` source URL to plugin file | Add plugin to Swiftbar from URL | `swiftbar://addplugin?src=https://coolplugin` |
 | notify | `name` or `plugin` plugin [name](#plugin-naming).
 Notification fields: `title`, `subtitle`, `body`. `href` to open an URL on click (including custom URL schemes). `silent=true` to disable sound | Show notification | `swiftbar://notify?plugin=MyPlugin&title=title&subtitle=subtitle&body=body&silent=true` |

-LTP: instead of plugin [name](#plugin-naming) you can(and probably should) use plugin file name, this considered a unique plugin ID where name can be the same between multiple plugins.
-If your plugin's filepath is `~/Documents/SwiftBar/myplugin.1m.sh` then name is `myplugin` and ID `myplugin.1m.sh`

 ## Preferences aka 'defaults'